Mail-order bride: South Korea

 The New York Times reports, "Every month, hundreds of South Korean men fly to Vietnam, the Philippines, Nepal and Uzbekistan on special trips.
 An agent escorts each man to see many women in a single day, sometimes all gathered in the same hall".
 Although these marriages can be successful, in some cases immigrant wives are mistreated, misunderstood and separated from their Korean husbands.
 One method men use when choosing young girls as wives is "Like a judge in a beauty pageant, the man interviews the women, many of them 20 years younger than he, and makes a choice".
 The British newspaper The Independent reports, "Last year it was reported that more than 40,000 Vietnamese women have married South Korean men and migrated there."
-Cambodian women are also popular with Korean men seeking foreign brides, but in March 2010 the Cambodian government banned marriages to South Korean men.
+Cambodian women are also popular with Korean men seeking foreign brides, but in March 2010 the Cambodian government temporally banned marriages to South Korean men.

 The Korea Times reports that every year, thousands of Korean men sign up for matches with Filipina brides through agencies and by mail order.
 Based on data from the Korean government, there are 6,191 Filipinas in South Korea who are married to Koreans.
 After contacting a mail-order agency, the majority of Filipina mail-order brides met their husbands by attending "show-ups", a meeting in which a group of Filipina women are brought to meet a Korean man who is looking for a wife.
 At the show-up the Korean man picks a prospective wife from among the group, and in a matter of days they are married.

 An anthropological study on Filipina wives and Korean men by professor Kim Min-jung of the Department of Cultural Anthropology at Kangwon National University found that these Korean men find it difficult to marry Korean women, so they look for girls in poorer countries with difficult economic circumstances.
 The Korean men feel that because of the difficult circumstances from which the Filipina women come, cultural differences and the language barrier, they "will not run away".
 Further, she said, Korean men characterize Southeast Asian women as friendly, hardworking (due to agrarian backgrounds), "docile and obedient, able to speak English, and are familiar with Korean patriarchal culture".

 A recent study by matchmaking firm Bien-Aller polled 274 single South Korean men through its website concerning motivations for marrying non-Korean women and found that men choose foreign brides primarily for one of four reasons.
 "According to the poll, 32.1 percent of the men said they felt the biggest benefit of marrying foreign women is their lack of interest in their groom's educational background and financial or social status.
 The next best reason was their belief that foreign brides would be submissive (23 percent), make their lives more comfortable (15.3 percent), and that the men would not have to get stressed about their in-laws (13.8 percent)."

 The majority of mail order brides from China to South Korea consist of Chinese citizens of Korean ethnicity.